nf-core/phaseimpute/docs/usage.md

 nextflow run nf-core/phaseimpute --input samplesheet.csv --panel samplesheet_reference.csv --step panelprep --outdir results --genome GRCh37 -profile docker
 ```

+The required flags for this mode are:

+- `--step panelprep`: The step to run.
+- `--panel reference.csv`: The samplesheet containing the reference panel files in `vcf.gz` format.
+- `--phased`: (optional) Whether the reference panel is phased (true|false).
+- `--remove_samples`: (optional) A comma-separated list of samples to remove from the reference.

 You can find an overview of the results produced by this step in the [Output](output.md).

 ### Start with imputation `--step impute`